 We view regular attendance as an essential part of a child’s academic and social success.
 The school seeks to ensure that all its pupils receive a full-time education which maximises opportunities for each learner to realise his/her true potential in an aspiring, caring environment.
 All staff work with pupils and their families to ensure each pupil attends school regularly and punctually.

 We can help with advice and support if you are experiencing any barriers around attendance and punctuality.

 Our schools target for attendance is 97%.
 This is for the whole school and for every pupil.
-We have a system of incentives and rewards which acknowledges the efforts of our learners for their good attendance: trophies with treats awarded on a weekly basis for whole class attendance; half-termly and termly rewards; certificates and family Planet Ice tickets for all children with 100% attendance.
+We have a system of incentives and rewards which acknowledges the efforts of our learners for their good attendance: trophies with treats awarded on a weekly basis for whole class attendance; half-termly and termly rewards; certificates and other rewards for all children with 100% attendance.